YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 import Json.Encode as Encode exposing (..)
 ```

-We'll be sending objects and receiving JSON now instead of just working with a string API response, so we need to be able to translate objects and JSON to and from Elm records.
+We'll be sending objects and receiving JSON now instead of just working with a string API response, so we need to be able to translate these from and to Elm records.

 ```js
 {-